The Journey Within

 Conference 3: The Mission: Bringing the Kingdom of God into the World

-Included will be opportunities for listening, silent reflection, small group sharing, journaling, singing and making resolutions to establish lifelong habits of faith.
-The retreat will include special blessings for catechumens and candidates and will end with celebration of Mass.
+Included were opportunities for listening, silent reflection, small group sharing, journaling, singing and making resolutions to establish lifelong habits of faith.
+The retreat also included a special blessing ceremony for catechumens and candidates and ended with celebration of Mass.

 Thomas J. Neal, Ph.D.